I-Day subdued in Himachal as state mourns deaths, damage caused by rains | Law-Order

 - India

-Shimla, Aug 15 (PTI) The 77th Independence Day on Tuesday was a low key affair in Himachal Pradesh with the traditional cultural programmes missing from official and district level functions as the state mourns the deaths and destruction caused by incessant rains.
+The 77th Independence Day on Tuesday was a low-key affair in Himachal Pradesh with the traditional cultural programmes missing from official and district-level functions as the state mourns the deaths and destruction caused by incessant rains.

 Heavy rains have battered Himachal Pradesh over the past three days, triggering landslides and cloudbursts that blocked several roads and led to house collapse incidents.
 At least 53 people have died in the incidents.